united-manufacturing-hub/united-manufacturing-hub/README.md

 Retrofit of a bottling line for different beer types.
 Focus on the identification of microstops causes and exact delimitation of the bottleneck machine.

 ### Weaving

 <img src="docs/examples/images/weaving.png" height="150">

-Retrofitting of weaving machines that do not provide data via the PLC to extract operating data.
-Subsequent determination of the OEE and detailed breakdown of the individual key figures
+Retrofit of several weaving machines that do not provide data via the PLC to extract operating data to determine the OEE and detailed breakdown analysis of the individual key figures.

 <!-- ROADMAP -->
 ## Roadmap